jabregana/AI-Opportunity-Validation-Framework/README.md

 ## 1. How this started: an agent memory competitive analysis

-I spent 90 days studying the agent memory tools: Mem0, Graphiti, Cognee, Neo4j Agent Memory, Memgraph.
+I studied agent memory tools: Mem0, Graphiti, Cognee, Neo4j Agent Memory, Memgraph.
 They all share the same five problems:

 1. Fragmented extraction (every chunk gets its own LLM call, the graph never converges)
 2. Graph explosion (no pruning, retrieval drags in junk edges)